mhmdnsr-dev/booking-investigation/booking-module-investigation.md

 - The actual page load is handled separately by a ModelAndView, which we'll describe shortly

+- Backend need to call this endpoint thus we can replace it with  `agencyList` property of agencies (nested arrays)

 ### ✅ Recommendation

 - 🧼 Recommended Action: Ignore or Deprecate

 - ✅ Do not rely on or maintain this endpoint

 - ✅ Remove or comment out frontend call